Rees Algebras of Unit Interval Determinantal Facet Ideals: Rees Algebras of unit interval Determinantal Facet Ideals

 \begin{proof} It is well-known that if the presentation ideal for an algebra has a quadratic Gr\"obner basis, then the algebra is Koszul; see, for instance, \cite[Theorem 6.7]{EH2012grobner}.
-This gives (a) and (b).
-To see (c), observe that all relations of type (\ref{eq: PluckerClosedDFI}) come from faces of $\clique$ which are dimension $m+1$ or larger.
-By \cite[Proposition 13.15]{sturmfels1996grobner}, the semigroup rings $\mathcal{R}(\inn_{>}(J_\Delta))$ and $\mathcal{F}(\inn_{>}(J_\Delta))$ are normal because their presentation ideals have square-free initial ideals by Theorem \ref{thm: ReesInitialClosedDFI}.
-Applying \cite[Corollary 2.3]{CHV96} and Theorem \ref{thm: sagbiLifts}, we obtain (d). \end{proof}
+This gives (i) and (ii).
+To see (iii), observe that all relations of type (\ref{eq: PluckerClosedDFI}) come from faces of $\clique$ which are dimension $m+1$ or larger and $|\Delta_{i_a} \cap \Delta_{i_b}|\geq m+1$.
+By \cite[Proposition 13.15]{sturmfels1996grobner}, the semigroup rings, $\mathcal{R}(\inn_{>}(J_\Delta))$ and $\mathcal{F}(\inn_{>}(J_\Delta))$, are normal because their presentation ideals have square-free initial ideals by Theorem \ref{thm: ReesInitialClosedDFI}.